-Angels Guardian « Catholic Insight
+Dear Angels Guardian « Catholic Insight

-This memorial of the Guardian Angels goes back to the year 1500, the very dawn of the Protestant ‘Reformation’, seventeen years before Luther would pin his theses to the church door at Wittenburg on All Hallow’s Eve, with the whole of Europe still at least nominally Catholic.
-Even after their apostasy, Luther, Calvin and company may have rejected the Mass and their priesthood, but they still believed in angels.
+This memorial of the Guardian Angels – this year trumped by the Sunday, but it’s still good to make a mention – goes back to the year 1500, the very dawn of the Protestant ‘Reformation’, seventeen years before Luther would pin his theses to the church door at Wittenburg on All Hallow’s Eve, with the whole of Europe still at least nominally Catholic.
+Although Luther, Calvin and company rejected the Mass and their priesthood, but they still believed in angels.
 Some saints, such as Rita of Cascia, could see their angels, who would disappear if they – that is, the would-be saint – committed a fault, and reappear upon repentance.
 If we had but eyes to see…

-Our belief in angelic ministers may be traced to the earliest Tradition, to the Fathers, and right back to Christ Himself, whose warning about scandalizing children He links to their angels always beholding the face of the Father.
+Our belief in angelic ministers – powerful spiritual beings who exist and act beyond the corporeal realm – may be traced to the earliest Tradition, to the Fathers, and right back to Christ Himself, whose warning about scandalizing children He links to their angels always beholding the face of the Father.
 And who of us would dare court the wrath of such a being?
 We may even go further back, to Moses and the Israelites, to whom God gave an ‘angel to guard their way’, and to whom they – and we – were bound to listen.

 This commemoration seems to have taken initial shape by the impetus of the Franciscans, whose founder (whose feast is in two days) had an angelic quality about him, and a great devotion to the angels.
 Then again, the Dominicans can also claim something of a role, for it was the great Saint Thomas who, in the century after Francis, wrote the foundational treatise on angels in the Prima Pars of his Summa (Questions 50 to 74).
 As he puts it in his own pithy way: